 - Weather/Climate: Late autumn – 30-50 degrees – Possible light rain showers at night

-- Tool Inventory: 2 Liters of water, 3 freeze-dried meals, a lighter, warm jacket, backpack
+- Tool Inventory: 2 Liters of water, 3 freeze-dried meals, lighter, warm jacket, backpack

 - Days to survive: 5

-In the above example, students would have to consider what types of debris and materials would be available to them in the Wisconsin Northwoods, what type of shelter and fire they must build based on the weather, and how to ration/find food and water to survive for 5 days.
+In the above example, students would have to consider what types of debris and materials would be available to them in the Wisconsin Northwoods, what type of shelter and fire they must build based on the weather, and how to find and ration food and water to survive for 5 days.